Mark-MDO47/UniRemote/code/UniRemoteRcvrTemplate/README.md

 #define WIFI_OTA_ESP_NOW_PWD "<your password for ESP-NOW message to start ESP32 OTA web server>"
 ```

+The binary file you will point the website to is generated from the Arduino IDE by **Sketch** --> **Export Compiled Binary**

-If you then send an "OTA:WEB command with your WIFI_OTA_ESP_NOW_PWD following the command, UniRemoteRcvrTemplate will log-in to your WiFi and generate a webpage to login to do the code upload Over-The-Air.
+If you then send an **"OTA:WEB"** command with your WIFI_OTA_ESP_NOW_PWD following the command, UniRemoteRcvrTemplate will log-in to your WiFi and generate a webpage to login to do the binary file code upload Over-The-Air.

-If you have a serial port attached when you do this, it will tell what the IP address is.
+If you have a USB serial monitor attached when you do this, it will tell what the IP address of the OTAWebUpdate website is.

 ## The Simplest Pattern for Using UniRemoteCYD and ESP-NOW Commands
 [Top](#uniremotercvr-and-uniremotercvrtemplate "Top")<br>